atharvagithub/PQC_Cpp_microservice/README.md

 - First run the frontend by enterring command "npm start"
 - Second start the docker file by the command "docker compose up -d"

+NOTE - temp branch is the latest branch

 License
 -------
 MIT License – free to use, modify, and distribute.